-NCATS is administering and providing scientific oversight to 18 of the projects, which focus on development of biomarkers from exRNA found in body fluids and the design of new ways to use exRNA in treatments.
+NCATS administered and provided scientific oversight to 18 of the 30 projects, which focused on the development of biomarkers from exRNA found in body fluids and the design of new ways to use exRNA in treatments.

-Learn more about all of the ExRNA Communication projects from the NIH Common Fund.
+Learn more about the Phase 1 ExRNA Communication projects from the NIH Common Fund.